 Hand off tasks from Apple Watch

 Handoff lets you move from one device to another without losing focus on what you’re doing.
 For example, even though you can reply to email using the Mail app on your Apple Watch, you might want to switch to your iPhone so you can reply using the onscreen keyboard.
+Handoff is available on an Apple Watch you set up for yourself, but not an Apple Watch you set up for a family member.
 Follow these steps to use Handoff.